-Practice Format: All players will do practice drill together.
+Practice Format: All players will do practice drills together.
 Game Format – After the practice session is complete the players will be broken into different teams and they will begin the game.
 The teams will be made up with a balanced skill set.
-Each week the teas can be made up of different players.
+Each week the teams can be made up of different players.

 Things Parents Need To Know

 Players who have lost interest or are too tired to play will be asked to sit on the sideline and support their team.
 We ask that parents try to encourage the children to watch and support their teammates and get back into the practice/game when rested.
 A responsible adult for each player MUST be onsite at all times.